-The way her words flow and are formed is also beautiful- and I really recommend checking out her lovely prose.
+The way her words flow and are formed is so beautiful- and I really recommend checking out her lovely prose.

 “We came to Manderley in early May, arriving, so Maxim said, with the first swallows and the bluebells.
 It would be the best moment, before the full flush of summer, and in the valley the azaleas would be prodigal of scent, and the blood-red rhododendrons in bloom.”

 2. Her settings

-This is similar to the fist point, but the places Du Maurier sets her novels are chosen brilliantly and the fact that most of them are set in Cornwall- a place I really want to go!- makes it even better.
+This is similar to the first point, but the places Du Maurier sets her novels are chosen brilliantly.
+The fact that most of them are set in Cornwall- a place I really want to go- makes it even better.

 3. Her romances

 I love the romance in the novel ‘Jamaica Inn’, and the forbidden romance of ‘Frenchman’s Creek’ is also brilliant.
-Du Maurier creates dashing, mysterious men that the reader can fall in love with.
+Du Maurier creates dashing, mysterious men that the reader can really fall in love with.

 4. Her strong female characters